Frequently Asked Questions for Parents

 How can I arrange a tour of the campus?

 Looking through our website gives you a quick glance at Fredonia, but you'll want to come to visit to really experience the campus.
 Take a tour and see the places where you'll live, eat, and study.
 Visit when classes are in session, and you'll be able to meet with faculty in your major and sit in on a class or two.
 We offer a wide range of visits for both freshmen and transfers.
-Please make reservations ahead of time by calling (800) 252-1212 or online for our Saturday Visits and Open Houses.
+Please make reservations ahead of time by calling online for our Saturday Visits and Open Houses.

 Where can I stay when I visit my student?